 Volunteers will be required for the duration of the festival from 8am to 8pm.
-Jaipur Music Stage Volunteers will be required until 11pm.
-Volunteers for Heritage Events will be required from 2-11pm. *Working hours are subject to change depending on the responsibility assigned.
+Jaipur Music Stage Volunteers will be required until 11pm. *Working hours are subject to change depending on the responsibility assigned.

 Training is essential to ensure you have the necessary skills and information to perform your assigned role effectively and safely.
 This will also include basic disaster management training and demonstrations.
 Training is also important in order to get familiar with your team members and leaders.
+While some of you may be returning volunteers, there is always a large chunk of new applicants who gain a lot from interacting with experienced volunteers during the training sessions.
 Training may be more extensive for some roles.
 Further information and individual training schedules will be communicated to successful volunteers after their role has been assigned.

 The training will take place in Jaipur.
 Further information and individual training schedules will be communicated to successful volunteers once their role has been assigned.